You are here

 A week or two ago, Kyle Glanville of Intelligentsia Coffee & Tea shared a thought on Twitter: many high-end coffee shops that pride themselves on the quality of their espresso serve downright mediocre filtered coffee.
 This is not a sentiment I can agree with based on my own personal experience, as I've not been able to frequent many such shops in person, but I do agree with it in principle.

 Last week, I wrote about what I perceive to be one of the most common misconceptions in all of coffee, the myth of the french press.
 This morning, I got a text message from my buddy Justin telling me that he's becoming frustrated with the fines he's getting in his french press brews.
+Mind you, he's currently borrowing my Zassenhaus grinder, so it's not as though he's grinding coffee with something terrible; it's just that he's appreciating the strengths and weaknesses of that particular brewing method with that particular equipment.

 This morning, I pressed a batch of Panama La Berlina Estate Typica.
 I remember it having a wonderful, full and round mouthfeel, quite viscous and pleasant.
 I go back and forth between thinking it's a bit syrupy and a bit hefty, like whole milk.
 No chalkiness, either, which is extra nice.
 And its taste?
 Brightness like a Central American coffee often has, with citrus fruit notes that fade into a graham cracker finish.
 It's a somewhat juicy cup, too, in that it doesn't give off too much of a drying sensation.